-Cecilia was put into a medically-induced coma, intubated and put on a ventilator since she was unable to breathe on her own.
-She was put in an isolation room where all you could here were the sounds of that machine, chugging away.
+Cecilia was put into a medically-induced coma, intubated, and put on a ventilator since she was unable to breathe on her own.
+She was put in an isolation room where all you could hear were the sounds of that machine, chugging away.

-Because she was young and strong, Michael believed she would pull through.
+Because she was young and strong, Michael believed Cecilia would pull through.
 However, he watched his beautiful wife lay in that hospital bed fighting for her life for eight agonizing days.
 He explains it as the hardest thing he has ever endured and stated it was worse than what he witnessed during military combat.
-Eventually her kidneys started to fail, and on the morning of the eighth day, her body couldn’t fight any more.
+Eventually, her kidneys started to fail, and on the morning of the eighth day, her body couldn’t fight anymore.
 Cecilia ultimately died of pneumonia and complications brought on by influenza.